Extra 1 ~ A Day in the Museum

 “Wow… was the design already that huge?”

 “Yeah, but many changes are foreseen.
-It has still space to grow inside.
+It still has space to grow inside.
 Right now…” she thinks for a second or two, “the port is about half the size it could fit…”

 “Yeah… But as they will only build more docks if needed…”